fearfactor3/fearfactor3/README.md

-# If you found my Github profile...I'm sorry!
-I'm kidding! :stuck_out_tongue_winking_eye:
+# If you found my Github profile and interested in knowing more about me.
+Welkom!

-- :computer: Working as a DevOps/Reliability Engineering pays my bills and allows me to keep my habits up.
+- :computer: Working as a Reliability Engineering pays the bills and allows me to enjoy my habits.
 - I'm a military brat.
-- I'm a native of Newport News, VA and Orangeburg, SC.
+- Native of Newport News, VA and Orangeburg, SC.
-- I speak English, German(I sound like a child learning to say "mama"), and Dutch(this is also craptacular at best...) but I do/want to practice speaking them.
+- Speak English, German, and Dutch.
+My German and Dutch are craptacular at best.
+I want to get better at speaking them so please chat with me in those languages.
-- Loves learning about the geography of the countries in the world.
+- Loves learning about the geography of different countries in the world.
-- Likes learning about sociocultural anthropology(mainly human migration).
+- Loves learning about sociocultural anthropology(mainly human migration).
-- I play the saxophone(alto and tenor) and french horn. 🎹 :musical_note: :saxophone:
+- Plays the saxophone(alto and tenor) and french horn. 🎹 :musical_note: :saxophone:
-- My music taste can be best described as eclectic.
+- Personal music taste can be best described as eclectic.
-- When I say I love video games, I mean I LOVEEEEEEEEEE VIDEO GAMES! :video_game:
+- LOVES GAMING

 <div style="padding-left: 30px;">